-We offer a limited number of General Admission tickets (GA's) to sold-out performances.
+We offer a limited number of General Admission tickets (GA's) to sold-out performances at the Tony Kiser Theater.
 GA’s are assigned to an empty seat, if available, by the House Manager just before the show begins.
 This seat may be located anywhere in the theater and may not be with the rest of your party.
 If a person holding the ticket for your seat arrives during the show, you will be re-seated during intermission.
 If there are no seats available, you will be offered standing room.
 Please note, if everyone arrives for their seat, and standing room is already full, you'll be given a refund.

 Need a perfect gift for that theater lover in your life?
 Want to introduce someone to Second Stage?
 A gift certificate is a great way to give the gift of theater.
 Gift certificates can be purchased in any denomination and are available for individual plays or a subscription.